toolleeo/cli-apps/README.md

 * [Feather](https://www.feathereditor.com/) - The only terminal based text editor designed to work with BIG files.
 * [Helix](https://github.com/helix-editor/helix) - A Kakoune / Neovim inspired editor, written in Rust.
 The editing model is very heavily based on Kakoune.
 * [jed](http://www.jedsoft.org/jed/index.html) - A text editor with a drop-down menu facility that make it especially user-friendly.
-* [joe](http://joe-editor.sourceforge.net/) - (Joe's Own Editor) is a compact text editor written in C, a detailed list of features and missing ones is explicitly reported on the website, this editor is mentioned in several web sources for its capability in handling large files.
+* [joe](http://joe-editor.sourceforge.net/) - (Joe's Own Editor) - a compact text editor written in C, a detailed list of features and missing ones is explicitly reported on the website.
+This editor is mentioned in several web sources for its capability in handling large files.
 * [Kakoune](http://kakoune.org/) - Modal editor, faster as in less keystrokes, multiple selections, orthogonal design.
-* [micro](https://github.com/zyedidia/micro) - A terminal-based text editor written in Go that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
+* [micro](https://github.com/zyedidia/micro) - Aims to be a successor to [`nano`](https://www.nano-editor.org/).
+Aiming to be easy to use, it has a nano-like keybindings menu; also takes advantage of the full capabilities of modern terminals, supports mutiple cursors, and has a plugin system.
+Written in Go.
-* [nano](https://www.nano-editor.org/) - Easy to use, lightweight text editor; no complex keybindings to remember.
+* [nano](https://www.nano-editor.org/) - Easy to use, lightweight text editor; no complex keybindings to remember; the main ones are shown in the main menu.
 * [neovim](https://neovim.io/) - A work in progress attempt to improve [vim](http://www.vim.org/), dropping older/unused OS compatibility, improving the codebase readability, modularity, and maintainability; it has chances to become the next choice of vim users.
 * [o](https://github.com/xyproto/orbiton) - Configuration-free text editor and IDE limited to VT100.
 Suitable for writing git commit messages, editing Markdown, config files, source code, viewing man pages and for quick edit-compile cycles when programming.
 * [ox](https://github.com/curlpipe/ox) - An independent Rust text editor.
 * [pickaxe](https://github.com/mdom/pickaxe) - The Redmine wiki editor.
 * [slap](https://github.com/slap-editor/slap) - Text editor inspired by [Sublime Text](https://www.sublimetext.com/) written in NodeJS, extendable in JavaScript.
 * [Tilde](https://os.ghalkes.nl/tilde/) - Tilde is a text editor that provides an intuitive interface for people accustomed to GUI environments, usual shortcuts for common operation, a traditional menu bar, etc.
-* [vai](https://github.com/stefanoborini/vai) - A text editor similar to `vim` written in Python; many feature are nicely replicated, some are still missing; however, the advantage of this implementation is its simplicity, maintainability and extensibility, thanks to the Python implementation.
+* [vai](https://github.com/stefanoborini/vai) - Text editor similar to `vim` written in Python; many features are nicely replicated, some are still missing; however, the advantage of this implementation is its simplicity, maintainability and extensibility, thanks to the Python implementation.
 * [VE](http://www.inverary.net/ve/ve.html) - Lean, fast and feature rich text editor.
 * [vim](http://www.vim.org/) - Historically one of the preferred text editors, behavior based on editing modes, plenty of plugins and tips to address every possible editing problem.
 * [vis](https://github.com/martanne/vis) - "a modern, legacy free, simple yet efficient vim-like editor", and more: "The intention is not to be bug for bug compatible with vim, instead a similar editing experience should be provided.
 The goal could thus be summarized as 80% of vim's features implemented in roughly 1% of the code"; the editor is scriptable in LUA and supports editing large files.